Canoga Park, Los Angeles: Geography

 Canoga Park is bordered by Woodland Hills on the south, West Hills on the west, Chatsworth on the north, and Winnetka on the east.

 Bell and Dayton Creeks flowing from the Simi Hills, and Arroyo Calabasas (Calabasas Creek) from the Santa Monica Mountains are several of the headwaters of the Los Angeles River that originate in the western San Fernando Valley that flow through Canoga Park.
 The Los Angeles River itself begins at the confluence of Calabasas Creek and Bell Creek behind Canoga Park High School.
-These and other small creeks supply stormwater and suburban runoff water to the Los Angeles River, and several are considered year round creeks.
+These and other small creeks supply storm water and suburban runoff water to the Los Angeles River, and several are considered year round creeks.
 Although the creeks are now channeled and run within concrete walls, they do form a significant urban wildlife landscape and contribute to the population of indigenous wildlife left within the San Fernando Valley.

 Climate

 This area experiences hot and very dry summers.
 According to the Köppen Climate Classification system, Canoga Park has a hot-summer Mediterranean climate, abbreviated Csa on climate maps.
+Precipitation is more common from December to March.
+Temperatures in the daily high range from 19 C to 34 °C. Daily low temperatures range from 5 C to 14 °C.